Signals¶

 Specifies the number of decimal points the application will round up to for a numeric data type value when displayed in visualization dashboard panels.

-Specifies a constant value (applies to Numeric data types only) that is considered the baseline.
+Specifies a constant value (Numeric data types only) that is considered the baseline.

 Uses: